utility-libraries/mdit-plugin-iconify-js/docs/src/configuration.md

 ```

 This configuration enables both **Lucide** and **Simple Icons**,
-sets `"lucide"` as the default collection, and applies the `.iconify` class to all icons.
+sets `"lucide"` as the default collection, and applies the custom `.iconify` class to all icons.

 ## ::rocket:: Advanced Use: Custom Resolver